Skip to Content

 Concrete Shower Floor (Pros and Cons & Design Guide)

-Here’s our concrete shower floor design guide including pros and cons, what kind of concrete to use, installation steps and waterproofing.Bathroom wet room with concrete floor shower large freestanding tubOn the subject of ideal shower floor materials, besides aesthetic appeal, there are several other variables that should be given just as much, if not more, attention.
+On the subject of ideal shower floor materials, besides aesthetic appeal, several other variables should be given just as much, if not more, attention.

 Where to start?
 With concrete shower floors.
 Say hello to one of the most reliable materials you can count on for your bathroom shower floor revamping.

-Can You Use Concrete For Shower Floor?
+Can You Use Concrete For Shower Floors?

 The short answer?
 A resounding “yes”!
 But perhaps it’s the “why” of it that you should understand.
 Why use concrete for your bathroom shower floor?
 What are its benefits?
-And as it has been around since the 1800s, why does it remain a constant in shower flooring construction?
+And as it has been around since the 1800s, why remain a constant in shower flooring construction?

 Our experts have narrowed down buying with a design guide to help you finally make the right decision for switching to concrete.

-Concrete Shower Floor Design Ideas
+Concrete Shower Flooring Design Ideas

-Bathroom shower with step down to concrete floor with linear drainA concrete shower floor can be used in a variety of bathroom styles, but it is particularly popular in modern and industrial-style bathrooms.
+A concrete shower floor can be used in a variety of bathroom styles, but it is particularly popular in modern and industrial-style bathrooms.
 The clean lines and minimalistic design of these styles complement the sleek, low-maintenance nature of a concrete shower floor.

-Here’s a few of the popular methods for using concrete for your shower floor:
+Here are a few of the popular methods for using concrete for your shower floor:

 Concrete Everything.
 The seamless flow of the industrial stone effortlessly creates an impactful shower area and works well with almost any bathroom style.
-But for modern bathrooms, the humbling material together with that sleek glass division showcases a sophisticated look.
+But for modern bathrooms, the humbling material, together with that sleek glass division, showcases a sophisticated look.

 Black and White Concrete Combo.
 These neutral colors are perfect for injecting creative geometry without overwhelming a space while effectively establishing the mood and style.
-Pair light concrete with dark to create a checkered pattern to create a transitional, art deco, contemporary or vintage aesthetic.
+Pair light concrete with dark to create a checkered pattern to create a transitional, art deco, contemporary, or vintage aesthetic.

-Concrete Shower Floor Pros And Cons
+Shower With Concrete Floors Pros And Cons

-Loft bathroom with concrete floor showerPros
+Loft bathroom with concrete on walls and floorPros of a concrete shower floor

 Water Damage Resistance – Many are unaware that concrete does not easily let water seep through it.
-As long as concrete surfaces are installed and maintained well, the likelihood of them incurring water damage is low.
+As long as the surfaces are installed and maintained well, the likelihood of them incurring water damage is low.

 With the aid of the best flooring specialists, you can have concrete floors regularly checked so that cracks and fissures are quickly pointed out, covered, and patched up.
 This will strengthen the affected area and curb the build-up of moisture.

-A reason behind its durability, and ultimately, longevity, is how it houses low levels of organic content.
+A reason behind its durability and, ultimately, longevity is how it houses low levels of organic content.
 Fewer organic content equals a slower rate of deterioration caused by reoccurring natural elements found in the environment.

 The Right Surface Finish – The point of the matter is that hitting that “right” concrete finish is usually attainable only with the assistance of expert contractors.